arthurdouillard/hugo-website/content/post/normalization.md

 architectures and is now an almost de facto layer.
 It has however for weakness to use the batch statistics at training time: With small batches or with a dataset non [i.i.d](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) it shows weak performance.
-In addition to that, the mean and std during training and test time can be very different, this can lead to a difference of performance between the two modes.
+In addition to that, the difference between training and test time of the mean and the std can be important, this can lead to a difference of performance between the two modes.

 ### 1.1.
 Batch ReNormalization